Learning Management System Procedures and Guidelines

 Students are to be provided access to the College’s learning management system (LMS), in which faculty are expected at a minimum to provide the following:

-Instructor contact information, including office hours and expected response time for communication (e.g. questions from students, feedback on assignments, grading of assignments).
+Instructor contact information, including student hours and expected response time for communication (e.g. questions from students, feedback on assignments, grading of assignments).

 Course policies, such as late work, assignment revision, lab expectations, proctored exam procedures, etc.